 Pedestrian Safety Guide and Countermeasure Selection System

-A marked crosswalk with a warning sign and a crossing
+A marked crosswalk with a warning sign and pedestrian refuge island.

 Authors and Acknowledgements